-Investors that are tax resident in the Netherlands are subject to Dutch corporate income tax for their pro rata share in the Fund's income and capital gains, unless the Investors qualifies as tax exempt for Dutch corporate income tax purposes.
+Investors that are tax resident in the Netherlands are subject to Dutch corporate income tax for their pro rata share in the Fund's income and capital gains, unless the Investors qualify as tax exempt for Dutch corporate income tax purposes.
 An investment in the Fund is not a qualifying investment for an Exempt Investment Institution (vrijgestelde beleggingsinstelling 'VBI').
 Therefore, a VBI cannot be an Investor in the Fund.
+It has been proposed that as from 1 January 2025 an investment in the Fund is (also) not a qualifying investment for a Fiscal Investment Institution (fiscale beleggingsinstelling 'FBI').

-Dutch corporate income tax is levied on the net rental income (rental income after deductible exploitation costs, interest and depreciation) and capital gains which are attributable to the Investor pro rata to its interest in the Fund.
+Dutch corporate income tax is levied on the net rental income (rental income after deductible costs) and capital gains which are attributable to the Investor pro rata to its interest in the Fund.

-The standard Dutch corporate income tax rate is 25.8% on income from \leqslant 395,000 (2022).
-A step up rate of 15% applies on income until \leqslant 395,000 (2022).
+The standard Dutch corporate income tax rate is 25.8% on income from epsilon 200,000 (2024).
+A step up rate of 19% applies on income until epsilon 200,000 (2024).
 For investors qualifying as a Fiscal Investment Institution or FBI (fiscale beleggingsinstelling) the corporate income tax rate is 0%.
+However, as mentioned above it has been proposed that as from 1 January 2025 an investment in the Fund is no longer a qualifying investment for an FBI.

-No specific agreements on the depreciation of property to be taken into account by Investors have been made with the Dutch Tax Authorities.
+No specific agreement on the tax depreciation of assets held by the Fund has been made with the Dutch Tax Authorities.
 Under Dutch tax law depreciation cannot take place if the tax book value of the property is equal to or lower than the WOZ (Valuation of Immovable Property Act) value (subject to certain adjustments).

 Interest paid by the Fund as well as interest paid by the Investors on a debt which is used for the financing of the acquisition of the Unit(s) is in principle deductible for Dutch corporate income tax purposes.
 However, the deduction of interest paid may be limited by specific rules, depending on the specific situation of the Investor.
-One of these specific rules limits of the deduction of net borrowing costs to the higher of (i) a threshold of € 1 million or (ii) 20% of the tax payer's 'tax EBITDA' (taxable earnings before interest, tax, depreciation and amortisation).
+One of these specific rules limits of the deduction of net borrowing costs to the higher of (i) a threshold of € 1 million or (ii) 20% of the tax payer's 'tax EBITDA' (taxable earnings before interest, tax, depreciation and amortisation)1.

-For Dutch tax purposes, capital gains may arise as a result of a sale of the real estate by the Fund or as a result of a reduction of the Investor's pro rata interest in the Fund.
-Such reduction of the pro rata interest in the Fund can be a result of a redemption of Units held by the Investor or an issue of Units to another Investor (iii) a sale of the Units on the secondary market.
+For Dutch tax purposes, capital gains may arise as a result of a sale of real estate assets by the Fund or as a result of a reduction of the Investor's pro rata interest in the Fund.
+Such reduction of the pro rata interest in the Fund can be a result of a redemption of Units held by the Investor or an issue of Units to another Investor.

 Under certain conditions, an Investor may allocate a capital gain resulting from its investment in the Fund to a reinvestment reserve (herinvesteringsreserve).
-Such reinvestment reserve can be used for a qualifying reinvestment in real estate which may include an investment in or by the Fund attributable to the investor.
+Such reinvestment reserve can be used for a qualifying reinvestment in real estate which may include an investment in or by the Fund attributable to the Investor.
 A ruling by the Dutch Tax Authorities confirms that an Investor may allocate a capital gain to a reinvestment reserve.
-However, the use of a reinvestment reserve is subject to the specific circumstances of an Investor.
+However, the allocation and use of a reinvestment reserve is subject to conditions relating to specific circumstances of an Investor.

 The Investor can offset tax losses incurred through the investment in the Fund against profits taxable in the Netherlands.
-Subject to certain conditions any tax losses incurred in tax years starting on 1 January 2013 and later can be carried forward without time limit Losses can be carried back one year.
-From financial years starting on 1 January 2022 or later, the loss relief in corporate income tax is limited to € 1 million, increased with 50% of the taxpayers' annual taxable profit exceeding € 1 million,
+Subject to certain conditions any tax losses can be carried forward without time limit Losses can be carried back one year.
+The offset of tax losses in a tax year is limited to & 1 million, increased with 50% of the taxpayers' taxable profit exceeding & 1 million.